MushroomExpert.Com

 Range

-Leaves 20-30 inches long, heart-shaped at the base, silvery underneath; rare; growing as an understory tree in scattered southeastern locations; producing large cones.
+Leaves 20-30 inches long, heart-shaped at the base, silvery underneath; rare; growing as a small understory tree in scattered southeastern locations; producing large cones.

 by Michael Kuo